 You like big blogs and you cannot lie?
 Might as well face it, you’re addicted to blogs?
 Now that you have read them all and subscribed to the best, you are ready to start your own website and blog, and join the massive movement of sharing your passions with the world?

 Great.
 The good news is that starting your own website and blog is fairly easy.
-Where you take it from there, how you market it and gain followers, and whether your blog rises to the top of your passion and niche is up to you, and a little more challenging.
+Where you take it from there, how you market it by using your own gumption or leveraging a website promoter , and whether your blog rises to the top of your passion and niche is up to you, and a little more challenging.
 For now, let’s just explore a simple guide to starting your own website.

 What’s in a Name?